AED training added to first aid at work syllabus

-AEDs are used to treat sudden cardiac arrest; this is when a person's heart stops working and they are unconscious and not breathing.
+AEDs are used to treat sudden cardiac arrest (when a person's heart stops working) and they are unresponsive and not breathing.

-Each year 30,000 people have a cardiac arrest outside hospital each year** and prompt use of an AED (within 3–5 minutes of collapse), combined with chest compressions, can lead to survival rates of 50 to 75 per cent***.
+30,000 people have a cardiac arrest outside hospital each year* and quick use of an AED (within 3–5 minutes of collapse) can lead to survival rates of 50 to 75 per cent**.

-Combined with cardiopulmonary resuscitation (CPR), using an AED gives an unconscious person who is not breathing the best possible chance of survival.
+Combined with cardiopulmonary resuscitation (CPR), using an AED gives an unresponsive person who is not breathing the best possible chance of survival.